Chichi126/Data-Cleaning-with-Excel/README.md

 # Data-Cleaning-with-Excel

- The provided dataset appears to contain information related to customer support interactions.
-Here's a description of the columns in the dataset:

 1. **id:** A unique identifier for each customer support interaction.

 2. **customer_name:** The name of the customer who initiated the support interaction